 We provide free Spanish courses on a great variety of topics.
 If you don't find what you need, please send us an email and we will create a Spanish course to meet your specific needs!

-Free Spanish Courses & Lessons
+Free Online Spanish Courses

 It stands to reason that both companies and NPOs are driven to expand their existing networks.
 Having fluency in Spanish gives an edge on any applicant by showing employers that one has the ability to communicate with an entirely different community of people.
 If you enjoy traveling at the expense of others, consider that employers are more apt to send a prospective employee abroad if he or she shows proficiency in another language.
 When I was a young man, I was selected to be sent to Brazil to work because I had taught myself Spanish.
-It seemed a little odd to me at the time since Portuguese is spoken in Brazil.
-The facts were that everyone else in the company was simply to lazy to learn another language.
+It seemed odd to me at the time since Portuguese is spoken in Brazil.
+The truth is that everyone else in the company was simply too lazy to learn another language.
 In addition, no one else was willing to live in South America because, at that time, it was extremely difficult to view NBA and NFL games in South America.